 Though dairy products are the most common sources of calcium, studies show that the calcium in tempeh is as well absorbed as the calcium in milk, making it an excellent option for increasing calcium intake (

 Tempeh is high in calcium and may help increase bone density and prevent bone loss.

 Tempeh, along with other fermented soy products, is generally considered safe for most people.
 However, some individuals may want to consider limiting their intake of tempeh.

 Those with a soy allergy should avoid tempeh altogether.
 Eating tempeh may trigger an allergic response for these people.

 This could include symptoms like:

 - difficulty breathing

 Additionally, soybeans are considered a goitrogen, a substance that can interfere with thyroid function.

-Though studies show that soy intake has little to no effect on thyroid function, those with impaired thyroid function may want to keep intake in moderation (36).
+Though studies show that soy intake has little to no effect on thyroid function, people with impaired thyroid function may want to keep intake in moderation (

 Both versatile and nutritious, tempeh is easy to incorporate into your diet.